gilbertli0409/first_test/README.md

-# first_test
+# Gradle Mvc
-This is a test readme file.
+This is a test proejct to build springmvc with gradle.

-i add a comment on my ubuntu.
-test git merge